iamvivekkaushik/DatePickerTimelineFlutter/README.md

 ```
     DatePickerTimeline(
       this.currentDate, {
       Key key,
       this.width,
       this.height = 80,
       this.monthTextStyle = defaultMonthTextStyle,
       this.dayTextStyle = defaultDayTextStyle,
       this.dateTextStyle = defaultDateTextStyle,
       this.selectionColor = AppColors.defaultSelectionColor,
       this.daysCount = 50000,
       this.onDateChange,
+      this.locale,
     }) : super(key: key);
 ```

 Author